 You may use, modify and reproduce the protocol, but the work that results from using the INFORMAS resources remains available to the INFORMAS group and falls under the same ‘copyleft’ principles as the original protocol (i.e., you cannot claim copyright on protocols you develop based on INFORMAS resources).

 You don’t have to share the whole work that results from using the INFORMAS resources, but are expected to share:

 - Any modifications or updates you make to the protocol (e.g., updates for your own country)

 - The final (cleaned) data as collected using the protocol.

-Please read the terms and agreements regarding the use of the protocols, and inform us if you are using and/or adapting the protocol.
+Please read the terms and conditions regarding the use of the protocols.
+You must complete and return this agreement if you are planning on using and/or adapting the protocol.

 - BIA Obesity Tool Protocol and Scoring